EbookFoundation/thoth-wiki/Thoth_Contributors.md

-The **Contriburos** page will display the contributors all users have access to.
+The **Contributors** page will display the contributors all users have access to.
 The following information is displayed:

 | Column Name  | Content      |
 | :---         | :---          |